swagatmitra-b/Productivity-App/README.md

 4. To delete a note, select the note by clicking on it in the notes display panel and press the *Del* key on your keyboard.

 5. The saved notes will be stored on your machine locally and you can access them whenever you open your app the next time.

+#### If you're here for Hacktoberfest, please read the CONTRIBUTING.md file for the guidelines.
+Happy hacking!